 Enjoyed these ESL Lesson Plans?

-Then you’ll probably need some top-quality English activities and games to go along with them, right?
+You’ve just checked out some of my top recommendations for ESL lesson plans for adults.
+And, you’ll probably need some top-quality English activities and games to go along with them, right?
 The book you’ll need to check out on Amazon is 101 ESL Activities: For Teenagers and Adults.

 There are dozens of ESL activities to choose from.
 Mix things up a bit and keep your students on their toes.
 They’ll have fun, be engaged, and best of all, learn lots of English!